 - Section Editor — Biomechanics, Rehabilitation, and Recovery; Sports-Related Injuries; Symptom Assessment and Physical Examination

 - Professor of Family Medicine and Sports Medicine

 - University of North Carolina at Chapel Hill

 Isolated injuries of the lateral collateral ligament (LCL) are among the least common knee injuries but can occur when the joint is struck from the inside (varus stress).
 More commonly, the LCL is injured along with other structures, often including those of the posterolateral corner of the knee but also possibly the anterior or posterior cruciate ligaments, during more significant trauma.
 The care of uncomplicated, minor LCL injuries can be supervised by primary care clinicians, but more severe injuries warrant orthopedic referral.

 The presentation, evaluation, diagnosis, and nonoperative management of LCL injuries are reviewed here.
 Other knee injuries and an overall approach to knee complaints in active adults are discussed separately.
-(See "Approach to the athlete or active adult with knee pain" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Medial collateral ligament injury of the knee" and "Patellofemoral pain".)
+(See "Approach to the adult with knee pain likely of musculoskeletal origin" and "Anterior cruciate ligament injury" and "Meniscal injury of the knee" and "Medial collateral ligament injury of the knee" and "Patellofemoral pain".)